Admitting to yourself that the person you have strong feelings for doesn’t love you back is devastating and difficult to achieve.

 But give yourself time to grieve

-Nevertheless, keeping yourself busy can’t be an excuse to bury your emotions under the carpet.
+Nevertheless, keeping yourself busy can’t be an excuse to bury your negative emotions under the carpet.

 Instead of allowing your pain to be the only thing you focus on, determine a certain amount of time in every day that is reserved for grieving.